Brijesh-Upadhaya/IDEs-testing/_episodes/05-intro-to-testing.md

 - Hopefully with numerical tolerance
 - Typically we need both unit and functionality regression tests
 - Both are no guarantee that the code is correct "always"
+- If you encounter a bug, add it as a test case!

 Tests are no guarantee ([@dave1010](https://twitter.com/dave1010/status/613601365529657344)):